thosgood/this-weeks-finds/markdown/101-150/week132.md

 > accomplish such a feat.
 >
 > There are some well-known loopholes in the above argument.
 The
-> \`unimportant numerical factor' I mentioned above might actually be
+> 'unimportant numerical factor' I mentioned above might actually be
 > very large, or very small.
 A theory of quantum gravity might make
 > testable predictions of dimensionless quantities like the ratio of the
 > muon and electron masses.
 For that matter, a theory of quantum gravity